Benefits of the Tech Honors Program

-- The Honors Lounge, with wi-fi, comfortable sofas, refrigerator and microwave, free magazines, great books to borrow, tea and snacks, and flexible meeting and studying spaces--your own home base where you can discuss, collaborate, relax, study, plan, dream, and socialize.
+- The Honors Lounge, with wi-fi, comfortable sofas, refrigerator and microwave, free magazines and books, a lending library, grad school and fellowship information, tea and snacks, board games, and flexible meeting and studying spaces--your own home base where you can discuss, collaborate, relax, study, plan, dream, and socialize.

 - Advising tailored to who you are as you plan for graduate school and your career; identify your unique path as you explore, apply for internships, study abroad, and consider competitive fellowships and scholarships.